peaceian/topbutton/README.md

 # topbutton
-This button has a back to top function.
+This button has a back to top function.<br>
+When the window scrolls down and the distance is greater than 20 from the scroll top, the button will be visible and back to the top while clicking the button.<br>
 &lt;button onclick="Afunction()" id="myId" &gt;&lt;/button&gt;<br>
 var VALUE = document.getElementById('valueId');<br>
 window.onscroll = function(){scrollFunction()};<br>